 Sheqets is most often used with the ceremonial aspects of the law (dietary restrictions, etc.).
 This word can mean simply “unclean,” “detestable,” or “forbidden.”
 Toebah, however, is most often associated with more serious sins that result from gross immorality, such as sexual sins or child sacrifice.
 Moreover, both words are used interchangeably for sins or customs that God says to avoid, but “toebah” does seem to have a stronger sense of condemnation behind it.
 So in a sense, toebah is used most often when describing a more serious category of sins, or sins that God particularly despises.

 The important thing to note here is not the “degree” of abomination that is expressed, but rather, the fact that ANY sin or act of disobedience is offensive to God.
 God hates all sin.
-If a person has committed even one, teeny tiny sin, it is enough to keep him or her out of heaven (unless they have been cleansed by the Blood of Christ, of course).
+If a person has committed even one sin, it is enough to keep him or her out of heaven (unless they have believed on the Lord Jesus Christ, of course).
 All sin is an abomination to God, including sins I’ve committed in my life.

 Eating shrimp or avoiding certain foods refers to the ceremonial law that was fulfilled at the cross (dietary laws).
 The Bible clearly indicates that this was a ceremonial law no longer binding on Christians (Mark 7:19; Acts 11:9).
 Even though Christians may eat foods that were previously categorized as “unclean,” it doesn’t mean Christians can use their bodies as garbage disposals.
 We are still expected to avoid gluttony, exercise self-control, and use discernment and wisdom with our diets.
 Eating ham and other unclean foods is allowed, but eating them to excess will likely cause health problems in the long run.